maarten-pennings/mRPM/wiring/README.md

 The wiring of Maarten's RPM meter

 ## Introduction
+This project consists of a sensor, a LED matrix and an ESP8266.
+See the [main](../README.md) page for details on these components.
+This page explains how to connect them.

 The sensor and the matrix need to be connected to the ESP8266.
  - The _sensor_ has three pins: power (VCC 5V, GND) and a digital out (DO).
  - The _LED matrix_ is more complicated with its 5 pins; it has power (VCC 3V3, GND), data in (DIN), clock (CLK) and chip select (CS).